Socolin/ApplicationInsightsRiderPlugin/README.md

 This is a plugin for [Rider](https://www.jetbrains.com/rider/) to see, instantly, in a nice way [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) logs.

 To use just start a program with the debugger or attach to a running one that use Application Insights.
-The logs will appear in the tool window named Application Insights.
+The logs will appear in a tab, in the debugger panel when starting a debug session.

 ### Dev